8dcc/FearlessScrapper/README.md

 # Fearless scrapper
 **File scrapper for [fearlessrevolution](https://fearlessrevolution.com) (Cheat Egine tables)**

-Searches for attachments and downloads them (or only displays them).
+Searches for attachments in a specified URL and displays or downloads them (depending on your settings).

 ### Installation
 ```bash